idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 Thoughts:

+- The organizational equivalent of [habits](/habits)
 - Culture vs Process

+### The dark side of process

+The upside of process is that we can do things without thinking.
+The downside is that we stop paying attention to process cost, small errors, and become resistant to change, which is often positive at a minimum and often required.

+This can be especially true when process is created high in the org chart to solve a specific problem in another part of the org chart, and then applied universally, even where the problem does not exist.

+**The antidote** - A review of process is essential to ensure it's still getting the maximum value with minimum cost.

+**Toxic process** - Bad process will disenfranchise ownership and stifling passion.
+It'll slow down things that can be fast.
+There is nothing more powerful then a motivated engineer, don’t let process take that away.

+### That sounds like good intentions - Factories and Artisans

 - Process vs Good Intentions
 - Toyota Assembly line vs Artisan
-- NEVER: Disenfranchising ownership
-  - Nothing more powerful then a motivated engineer, don’t let process take that away.
+- That passion variance

 ### Never have a human do what a computer can do.